jest-community/vscode-jest/README.md

 ### What to do with "Long Running Tests Warning"
 The extension monitor excessive test run with ["jest.monitorLongRun"](#monitorlongrun) setting.
 By default if any runs exceed 60 seconds, a warning message will be shown.
-- If running the tests with the extension seems to be longer than running it from a terminal, chances are you can use ["jest.autoRun"](#autorun) to optimize it, for example:
+- If running the tests with the extension seems to be longer than running it from a terminal, chances are you can use ["jest.runMode"](#runmode) to optimize it, for example:
-  - for process type "all-tests", you can turn off the all-tests from autoRun.
+  - for process type "all-tests", you can turn off the all-tests from `runMode`.
-  - for process type "watch-tests" or "watch-all-tests", you can maybe turn off watch mode and use "onSave" instead.
+  - for process type "watch-tests" or "watch-all-tests", you can maybe turn off watch mode and use "on-save" or "on-demand" instead.

 - If the tests are slow even from the terminal, i.e. without the extension, you will need to optimize your tests, feel free to check out [jest troubleshooting](https://jestjs.io/docs/troubleshooting) or other online articles.
 - If the run appeared to hang, i.e. the TestExplorer or statusBar showed test running when it is not.
 It might be related to this [jest issue](https://github.com/facebook/jest/issues/13187), which should be fixed after release `29.0.2`.
 If you believe your issue is different, please [file a new issue](https://github.com/jest-community/vscode-jest/issues) so we can take a look.